Best Wood Stoves in Canada

 - multi-functional design, suited for cooking in the outdoors.

 Another model that deserves to be among the best wood stoves in Canada is the Fltom camping stove, which can offer a bit more than just a compact design and increased portability.
 This model is super easy to assemble, which means you won’t have to waste your time when setting up camp.
-Additionally, you can use its surface for cooking.
+In addition, this stove is suitable for cooking while camping, thanks to it being one of the best low-clearance wood stoves available.
 This means you will be both warm and full when camping with the Fltom.

 You might also appreciate the fact that this wood stove has sturdy legs and a stainless chimney pipe.
 It can be used even in unfavorable weather conditions to keep you warm and cozy.
 And because the Fltom has a high heat output, it can quickly reach hot temperatures and warm your tent in almost no time.